 Published online: July 26, 2021

-This retrospective study included 65 patients (28 females, 37 males) diagnosed with LV noncompaction cardiomyopathy who underwent cardiac magnetic resonance imaging between January 2011 and August 2016 and had a noncompacted/compacted myocardial thickness ratio of over 2.3 in more than one segment in the left ventricle.
-The distribution and ratios of trabeculations in apical, midventricular, and basal regions were examined in short-axis images obtained from cardiac magnetic resonance.
-In addition, by using short-axis cine images, regional ejection fraction (EF) and global EF were calculated using the Simpson method in the left ventricle at apical, basal, and midventricular levels.
+The distribution and ratios of trabeculations in apical, midventricular, and basal regions were examined in CMR.
+In addition, by using short-axis cine images, regional ejection fraction (EF) and global EF were calculated with the Simpson method in the left ventricle (LV) at apical, basal, and midventricular levels.